How to Use Bubble Wrap?

 How to Use Bubble Wrap

-Bubble wrap packaging protects fragile items such as delicate artwork to fragile electronics.
+Bubble wrap packaging protects fragile items such as delicate artwork and fragile electronics.
 Below, we will be sharing more on effective ways to use bubble wrap packaging for protection against impact during storage or transportation.

 - Start with a strip twice as wide as the item that needs wrapping.
 Wrap over the item once or twice.